prokoudine/ardour-tutorial/content/mixing-sessions/using-automation/index.en.md

 then you can play back later by switching the automation mode back to _Play_.

 **Touch**
-: This mode is similar to the _Write_ mode but it won't record over existing automation data unless the parameter is being changed.
+: This mode is similar to the _Write_ mode, but it won't record over existing automation data unless the parameter is being changed.

+**Latch**
+: This mode is similar to the _Touch_ mode, but it will also change automation when the control is changed in some way during session playback.
+It will also overwrite the automation curve with the last value it was changed to until playback is stopped.

 If these concepts are new to you, focus now on just the first two modes (_Manual_ and _Play_) and practice creating automation by drawing automation